 This is a group for Seniors of St Andrew's and meets on the 2nd, 3rd and 5th Thursdays of each month.
 Activities are varied and cater for social conversation, eg "Coffee and Chat", and building friendships.

-Uniting for Fellowship (U4F) meets on the first Thursday of every Month.
+Uniting for Fellowship (U4F) meets on the first Thursday of most months.
 It is a group for Adults and provides a variety of activities and occasional outings.
 Please check St Andrew's e-Calendar to obtain details of the program for a particular date.

 This is a community lunch for seniors and is held at 12 noon on the 4th Thursday of each month from February to November.
 All seniors are welcome.